5 Types of Fungal Diseases That Attack Plants

 Powdery mildew is not a fatal plant disease, but it can make your plants look quite sickly.
 It's most common in outdoor plants, as it is caused by fungi spores that are blown around in the wind.

-Putting your houseplants outdoors to get some fresh air and sun is obviously exposing them to powdery mildew.
+Putting your houseplants outdoors to get some fresh air and sun can expose them to powdery mildew.
 Putting your plants too close together or in locations that are warm and damp can also increase the chances of this fungal disease catching on and spreading to your other plants.

 • How to Tell if You Have Powdery Mildew